 I was a traditional scrapbooker for years.
 I love the process of starting with a bunch of products and creating a beautiful layout + telling a story.
 That said, I always felt behind.
 I never felt like enough of my photos got into albums.
 I would spend 2 hours often on only documenting a few photos or one event.

-Project Life enables me to document many more stories, get many my photos in albums and share a more complete picture of our family’s life.
+Project Life enables me to document many more stories, get many of my photos in albums and share a more complete picture of our family's life.
 The kits are beautiful and versatile and the system really works for my busy life.